bisher-muhammed/Tasks/README.md

    ```

 #### Frontend Setup
-1. Navigate to the `frontend` directory:
+1. Navigate to the `react-django` directory:
    ```bash
    cd frontend
    ```